Cloudygb/band-scout/README.md

 # Full-Stack Web & Mobile App: Band-it

 Welcome!
-This repository contains the full development lifecycle of a custom-built web and mobile application — created entirely from scratch by a solo developer (me!).
+This repository contains the full development lifecycle of a custom-built web and mobile application: created entirely from scratch by a solo developer (me!).
 From branding to backend, UI/UX to AWS deployment, this is an end-to-end demonstration of full-stack expertise and self-driven project execution.

 ---